Gedrosia: Alexander's campaign

-Gedrosia became famous in Europe when the Macedonian king Alexander the Great tried to cross the Gedrosian desert and lost one third of his men.
+Gedrosia became famous in Europe when the Greek king Alexander the Great tried to cross the Gedrosian desert and lost one third of his men.

 Following his army's refusal to continue marching east at the Hyphasis River in 326 BCE, Alexander the Great crossed the area after sailing south to the coast of the Indian Ocean on his way back to Babylon.
 Upon reaching the Ocean, Alexander divided his forces in half, sending half back by sea to Susa under the command of Nearchus.
 The other half of his army was to accompany him on a march through the Gedrosian desert, inland from the ocean.
 Throughout the 60-day march through the desert, Alexander lost at least 12,000 soldiers, in addition to countless livestock, camp followers, and most of his baggage train.
 Some historians say he lost three-quarters of his army to the harsh desert conditions along the way.
 However, this figure was likely based on exaggerated numbers in his forces prior to the march, which were likely in the range of no fewer than 30,000 soldiers.

 There are two competing theories for the purpose of Alexander's decision to march through the desert rather than along the more hospitable coast.
 The first argues that this was an attempt to punish his men for their refusal to continue eastward at the Hyphasis River.
 The other argues that Alexander was attempting to imitate and succeed in the actions of Cyrus the Great, who had failed to cross the desert.

-After the death of Alexander, this region became part of the holdings of Seleucus, who held Ariya, Arachosia, and Gandhara, in addition to Gedrosia.
+After the death of Alexander, this region became part of the holdings of Seleucus, who held Aria, Arachosia, and Gandhara, in addition to Gedrosia.